zaiisao/Documentation/en/Voice/dashboard_restful_communication.md

 The following chart shows how you can use Online Statistics Query APIs.
 ![](https://web-cdn.agora.io/docs-files/1583833200074)

-<div class="alert note">The call frequency of this group of API is no more than twenty queries per second.</div>

 ### Gets the user role (GET)

 This method checks if a specified user is in a specified channel, and if yes, the role of this user in the channel.